 As your weight decreases, you need to look at recalculating your daily macros as the calorie deficit that you started is now smaller.

 When calorie deficit gets smaller, your weight loss will also get slower.

-Eventually with what you started out as a deficit level, as you lose weight that becomes your new maintenance level.
+Eventually, with what you started as a deficit level, as you lose weight, that becomes your new maintenance level.

-The quicker you lose weight the sooner you should recalculate macronutrients just to make sure you are on track.
+The quicker you lose weight, the sooner you should recalculate macronutrients to make sure you are on the right track.